PeiDay/VBA-Challenge/README.md

-# Project: The VBA of Wall Street
+# VBA of Wall Street

 ## Goal